jp-chl/66DaysOfK8s/challenge/week01/day4/README.md

 ## Tasks

-1. Compare priorites of pods
+1. Compare priorities of pods

 2. Attempt to allocate resources for a Pod according to its priority